ctb/pony-build/README.txt

 purposes, and/or to use the 'tags' key in the client_info dict.
 The 'tags' associated value is a list of strings.

+receipt['result_key'] is the internal key used to store the result.

 Some medium-term ideas
 ======================